 There are a variety of self-directed IRA options and Commerce Bank can help you determine which one is right for you.

 Tax-deductible, tax-deferred Traditional IRA

-With a traditional IRA, you can contribute up to $5,000 per tax year.
+With a traditional IRA, you can potentially contribute up to $5,500 in tax year 2016 and $5,500 in tax year 2017.
+Individuals 50 years or older may contribute an additional $1,000.
 Your contribution(s) may be tax-deductible and any earnings grow tax-deferred.
 Distributions are generally taxable in the year received and may be subject to a 10% early withdrawal penalty if you are under age 59½.
 You must be at least 18 and have earned income to open an account.

 Contributory Roth IRA offering tax-free growth of investment earnings